Bringing a service dog into your life is a wonderful but serious commitment — and we’re here to help you through it.

 Any other costs associated with attending interviews and the mandatory Team Training are your responsibility.
 These include transportation to our Zionsville facility, your hotel, meals outside of training hours, and attendant care (if necessary).

-The wait time from application to being matched with a service dog can be one to three years; those who apply for an autism assistance dog might wait three to five years.
+The wait time from application to being matched with a service dog can be one to three years.
 These times are based on your needs, the number of clients on our waitlist, and the availability of the dog that’s right for you.

 The decision for a person, family, or facility to bring a service dog into their lives requires a serious, long-term commitment.
 While our mission is to provide as many people as possible with service dogs, we also want to make sure that we place the dogs in healthy, safe environments — and that their training continues after the dog leaves our care.